 - Air fry at 350 degrees Fahrenheit for 12 to 15 minutes.

-- Combine the peanut butter with yogurt to make the icing.
-Spread it on top of the treats.
-You can also crumble a dog treat to use a topping on the icing.
+- Spread peanut butter or Greek yogurt (or a mixture of them) on top of the treats.
+You can also crumble a dog treat to use as a topping on the icing.

-How you store air-fried dog treats depends on how you made them – with or without icing.
+How you store these air-fried treats depends on whether or not you added icing:

 Great Dog Treat Recipes